-Narcotics are called “controlled substances” or “controlled medicines.”
+Narcotics are called "controlled substances" or "controlled medicines."
 This means that their use is regulated by law.
-One of the reasons is that you can get addicted to narcotics.
-To keep from getting addicted, take narcotics exactly how your health care provider prescribed them.
+One reason for this is that narcotics can be addictive.
+To avoid narcotics addiction, take these drugs exactly as your doctor or pharmacist prescribes.

-You should not take narcotics for back pain for more than 3 - 4 months at a time, and even that may be too long for some people.
+Do not take narcotics for back pain for more than 3 to 4 months at a time.
+(This amount of time may even be too long for some people.)

 How you take narcotics will depend on your pain.
-Your health care provider may advise you to take them only when you have pain.
-Or, you may be advised to take them on a regular schedule if your pain is hard to control.
+Your doctor may advise you to take them only when you have pain.
+Or you may be advised to take them on a regular schedule if your pain is hard to control.